lsst-dm/legacy-ap_verify_hits2015/README.md

 path                  | description
 :---------------------|:-----------------------------
 `raw`                 | To be populated with photometrically and astrometrically calibrated data.
 Currently contains a single small fits file (taken from `obs_test`) to test `git-lfs` functionality.
-`data`                | Butler repo of ingested raw data and processCcd results.
-Currently only contains `_mapper` file which should be modified.
+`data`                | Butler repo into which raw data can be ingested.
+This should be copied to an appropriate location before ingestion.
+Note that the `_mapper` file will require updating for other instruments.
 `ref_cats`            | To be populated with relevant reference catalogs.
 Currently empty `dataIds.list`        | List of dataIds in this repo.
 For use in running Tasks.
 Currently set to run all Ids.